Mikhail Vrubel: Kiev and Odessa

 In addition to commissioned works, Vrubel attempted to paint "Praying for the cup" just "for himself".
 However, he experienced a severe mental crisis while trying to finish it.
 He wrote to his sister:

 While painting murals in the Kiev churches, Vrubel simultaneously was drawn to the image of the Demon.
 According to P. Klimov, it was quite logical and even natural for Vrubel to transfer techniques acquired during the painting of sacred images to completely opposite images, and it illustrates the direction of his pursuits.
 His father Alexander visited him in Kiev when Mikhail had some intense mental struggles.
 Alexander Vrubel was terrified with Mikhail's lifestyle: "no warm blanket, no warm coat, no cloth except the one that is on him… Painfully, bitterly to tears”.
 The father also saw the first version of the "Demon" that disgusted him.
 He even noted that this painting would be unlikely to connect with either the public or with representatives of the Academy of art.
 As a result, Mikhail destroyed the painting, and many other works that he created in Kiev.
 To earn a living, the painter started to paint the already promised "Oriental Tail", but could only finish a watercolour.
 He tried to give it to Emily Prakhova as a gift; and tore it up after she rejected it.
 But then he reconsidered and glued together the pieces of the destroyed work.
 The only finished painting from this period was the "Portrait of a Girl against a Persian Carpet" depicting Mani Dakhnovich, the daughter of the loan office owner.
 Dmitrieva defined the genre of this painting as a "portrait-fantasy".
 The customer, though, did not like the final version, and the work was later bought by Tereshchenko.

 The painter's mental crisis is clear in the following incident.
-On a visit to Prakhov, where a group of artists were participating in the painting of the cathedral, Vrubel proclaimed that his father died and so he needed urgently to travel to Kharkiv.
+On a visit to Prakhov, where a group of artists were participating in the painting of the cathedral, Vrubel proclaimed that his father died and so he needed urgently to travel to Kharkov.
 The painters raised money for his trip.
 The next day, Alexander Vrubel came to Prakhov looking for his son.
 Confused Prakhov had to explain to him that Vrubel's disappearance was due to his infatuation with an English singer from the café-chantant.
 Nevertheless, friends tried to ensure that Vrubel had regular income.
 He was assigned a minor work in the Vladimyr's Cathedral – to draw ornaments and the "Seven days for an eternity" in one of the plafonds according to the sketches made by brothers Pavel and Alexander Swedomsky.
 In addition, Vrubel started to teach at the Kiev Art School.
 All his income streams were unofficial, without any signed contracts.
 Summarizing Mikhail's life in the "Kiev period", Dmitrieva wrote: